-(b) % of attachments, plusones, reshares, comments associated to top x% posts reactions among users in G+?".
-Figure 4(a) presents the fraction of all posts in our activity dataset that are generated by the top x% of LCC users during the life of G+ (the x axis has a log-scale).
-Other lines in this figure show the fraction of all attachments, plusones, comments and reshares that are associated with the top x% of LCC users that receive most reactions of each type.
+We observed that a relatively small and stable number of users with interesting posts receive most reactions.
+This raises the question of "how skewed are the distribution of generated posts and associated reactions among users in G+?"
+Fig. 4(a) presents the fraction of all posts in our activity dataset that are generated by the top x% of LCC users during the life of G+ (the x-axis has a log-scale).
+Other lines in this figure show the fraction of all attachments, plusones, comments, and reshares that are associated with the top x% of LCC users that receive most reactions of each type.
 This figure clearly demonstrates that the contribution of the number of posts and the total number of associated attachments across users is similarly very skewed.
 For example, the top 10% of users contribute 82.7% of posts.
 Furthermore, the distribution of contribution of received reactions to a user's posts is an order of magnitude more skewed than the contribution of total posts per user.
 In particular, 1% of users receive roughly 86% of comments and 91% of plusones and reshares.
-These findings offer a strong evidence that only a very small fraction of the active users (around 5M) create most posts and even a smaller fraction of these users receive most reactions from other users to their posts, i.e., both user action and reaction are centered around a very small fraction of users.
+These findings offer a strong evidence that only a very small fraction of the active users (around 5 M) create most posts, and even a smaller fraction of these users receive most reactions from other users to their posts, i.e., both user action and reaction are centered around a very small fraction of users.
 We also repeated a similar analysis at the post level to assess how skewed are the number of reactions to individual posts.
-Figure 4(b) shows the fraction of attachments, plusones, comments and reshares associated to the top x% posts.
-The distribution for attachments is rather homogeneous which indicates that most posts have one or a small number of attachments.
-For other types of reactions, the distribution is roughly an order of magnitude less skewed than the distribution of reaction across users (Figure 4(a)) .This is a rather expected result since reactions tend to spread across
+Fig. 4(b) shows the fraction of attachments, plusones, comments, and reshares associated to the top x% posts.
+The distribution for attachments is rather homogeneous, which indicates that most posts have one or a small number of attachments.
+For other types of reactions, the distribution is roughly an order of magnitude less skewed than the distribution of reaction across users [Fig. 4(a)].
+This is a rather expected result since reactions tend to spread across different posts by a user.